BCDevOps/developer-experience/docs/HumanHelp.md

 Either way, you can submit an issue requesting this new issue type [here](https://github.com/BCDevOps/devops-requests/issues/new?assignees=caggles%2C+ShellyXueHan&labels=new-request-type&template=new_request_type.md&title=).
 Once you submit that issue, someone from Platform Services will either create the new issue type or will close the ticket with an explanation of why you're not supposed to do the thing.
-You're always free to chat us up on rocketchat if you want some help finding an alternative in the case that your request isn't permitted!
+You're always free to chat us up on rocketchat if you want some help finding an alternative in the case that your request isn't supported!

 # Tips on asking for help on RocketChat (and anywhere else!)